WikiAuthors who do not speak or write EnglishLanguage perfectly (for whatever reasons) should still have a chance to contribute to WikiWiki.

 I try to keep in mind the fact that the problem lies not with the writer's poor use of English, but with my yankee total inability to read any other language!
 I have nothing but respect with those who struggle to overcome my lack of language skills.

 Careful.
 Some of us prefer that you RefactorNotMyPunctuation ...

 I've found that most of the people I've seen apologize for their poor English are actually quite good English-speakers.
-Often they have excellent grammar, and what mistakes they make are so subtle that correcting them aloud or in writing would take more effort than it is worth.
+Often, they have excellent grammar, and what mistakes they make are so subtle that correcting them aloud or in writing would take more effort than it's worth.
 But such mistakes are quite easily corrected, in a covert way, on a Wiki. -- NickBensema